-PAINTING THE BODY
+PAINTING THE BUS BODY – NAPA Cross/FIRE Refinish System

-The lovely folks at Napa Auto were EXTREMELY helpful in answering our questions and helping to narrow down exactly which paint was right for our project.
-We went with the Cross/Fire single stage overall refinish system.
+PAINT: The lovely folks at Napa Auto were EXTREMELY helpful in answering our questions and helping to narrow down exactly which paint was right for our project.
+We went with the Cross/FIRE single stage overall refinish system.
 Single stage meaning paint and clear coat in one, so, more economical and still a REALLY nice gloss.